bright/new-www/_posts/2020-01-04-using-cognito-with-nest-js.md

   }
 }
 ```

-Following code extend the `PassportStrategy` package and grab the Baerer token from headers and pass it to function `validate`.
+The following code extend the `PassportStrategy` package and grab the Baerer token from the headers and pass it to the function `validate`.

 Our function `validate` uses the `handler` to decode the `jwt token`.
-The handler is the implementation to verify `JWT Token` with Cognito.
+The handler is the implementation of verifying `JWT Token` with Cognito.

 ```
 import {promisify} from 'util';